sedostheatre/sedos.co.uk/input/shows/2022-carrie-the-musical.md

       width="640" height="480" alt="Carrie: The Musical - 2022"></a><script
       async src="//embedr.flickr.com/assets/client-code.js"
       charset="utf-8"></script>'
+  - order: 3
+    title: REVIEWS
+    body: >-
+      >The displays of telekinesis in action are worth seeing, as are the prom costumes.
+This is amateur dramatics at its finest: forget backing tracks – Rob Archibald leads a seven-piece band – and it’s difficult to pick a stand-out performance in a cast so finely balanced.
+The shock horror factor may not be prevalent, but the portrayal of bullying, intimidation and a sense of not fitting in is more than sufficiently disconcerting.
+Not one for the fainthearted.

+      ><footer><cite><a target="_blank" href="https://www.londontheatre1.com/reviews/carrie-the-musical-bridewell-theatre/">Carrie: The Musical, 2022, London Theatre 1 (****)</a></cite></footer>

+      >There are clearly many technical elements needed for a show like Carrie in order to display her telekinesis and whilst I do not want to give any spoilers away Sedos interpretation of this was exceptional.
+It meant that Carrie’s moments where her telekinesis flared up were some of my highlights of the show.
+I must commend Chris Adams and Paul Brookland Williams (director and movement director) for the courage to take this route as well as Polly Hayes for her vital part in it.
+Other elements such as flashing lights and windows slamming shut were all well thought out and timed well to add to the suspense of the show.
+Once again Sedos have presented a rarely performed musical to a wider audience and judging from the sell out audiences I was not the only one excited by this.
+With a talented cast and a strong direction for the piece Sedos have once again presented a show that I would urge people to see….. if it wasn’t sold out already!

+      ><footer><cite><a target="_blank" href="https://musicaltheatremusings.co.uk/carrie">Carrie: The Musical, 2022, Musical Theatre Musings</a></cite></footer>

+      >Just as you think you’ve seen the very best Sedos has to offer they give us something even better.
+It’s a good musical but Sedos has turned it into something extraordinary.
+Brilliant!
+The audience were gripped from the opening moment to the final curtain calls.

+      ><footer><cite><a target="_blank" href="https://discover.hubpages.com/entertainment/Carrie-The-Musical-A-Sedos-Production-at-the-Bridewell-Theatre-London">Carrie: The Musical, 2022, Hub Pages</a></cite></footer>
 metaTitle: "Carrie: The Musical plays at the Bridewell Theatre from 25-29 October 2022"
 metaDescription: "Carrie: The Musical, part of Sedos’ 2022 London season, plays at the Bridewell Theatre from 25-29 October 2022.
 A cult musical based on